undramatized/zenikadetest/README.md

 - **Database Creation**: It is assumed that the database schema is already in place as expected by the script.
 The script does not handle creating the database itself, only the tables via SQLAlchemy’s ORM based on predefined models.
 - **Year Handling**: The script currently uses a hardcoded year (2023) for all operations, since this information is not provided in the source data.
 - **Data Provision**: Since individual sales data is not provided, only the summary tables are populated.
 This assumes that the script is designed to work with aggregated data rather than transactional records.

+### Further Enhancements:
+- **Dynamic Date Handling**: Modify the script to handle dates dynamically based on the data within the Excel file rather than using a hardcoded or command-line-provided year.
+- **Automated Testing**: Implement unit tests and integration tests to validate the functionality across different environments and data sets.
+- **Error Reporting**: Enhance error reporting features to provide more detailed diagnostics and to facilitate easier debugging.

 ## Database Design
 The database consists of four main tables designed to store and manage product sales data effectively.
 Below is an overview of each table and its role within the system: